B13rg/B13rg.github.io/_posts/2019-4-3-Life-of-MS-DOS.md

 It was designed for 8-Bit computers, so it ran on Intel 8080/85 and Z80 processors.
 CP/M originally stood for "Control Program/Monitor" and later "Control Program for Microcomputers".
 CP/M 1.4 was the first major version released, later followed by version 2.2.
-CP/M was even able to run on the Commodore 64, though it required a specialized cartiridge that housed a Z80 processor.
+CP/M was even able to run on the Commodore 64, though it required a specialized cartridge that housed a Z80 processor.
 At the time, IBM was looking for an operating system to use with their IBM PC line of products.
-IBM discussed lcensing CP/M from Digital Research, but they were unable to come to an agreement.
+IBM discussed licensing CP/M from Digital Research, but they were unable to come to an agreement.
 IBM looked elsewhere for an operating system and in July of 1980 began talks with Microsoft about their development of MS-DOS, which was based on 86-DOS by Seattle Computer Products.

 While IBM moved on, Digital Research went on to develop their own version of DOS based on CP/M 86 that eventually became DR DOS.